jkrcc/go-wabei/cmd/clef/rules.md

-# Rules
+wabei# Rules

 The `signer` binary contains a ruleset engine, implemented with [OttoVM](https://github.com/robertkrimen/otto)

 It enables usecases like the following:

-* I want to auto-approve transactions with contract `CasinoDapp`, with up to `0.05 ether` in value to maximum `1 ether` per 24h period
+* I want to auto-approve transactions with contract `CasinoDapp`, with up to `0.05 wabei` in value to maximum `1 wabei` per 24h period
 * I want to auto-approve transaction to contract `EthAlarmClock` with `data`=`0xdeadbeef`, if `value=0`, `gas < 44k` and `gasPrice < 40Gwei`

 The two main features that are required for this to work well are;